SOLAR ENERGY BASICS

 Secondly, while sunlight of course is free, the equipment needed to capture and convert it to electricity is quite expensive both for homeowners and for utilities.
 Likewise, while solar generators are pollution free, some pollution are nevertheless produced in the process of their manufacturing, transportation and installation.

-Currently an average net cost of a PV system installation is about $7,000 per kilowatt- see the cost distribution in dollars/watt by states.
+In 2015 an average net cost of a PV system installation was about $4,000 per kilowatt- see the cost distribution in dollars/watt by states.
 The so-called levelized cost

 of electricity produced on new photovoltaic power plants is about $0.16 per kW-hour.
 This value is still much higher than the cost of electricity generation from coal and natural gas.
 As the result, in 2015 less than 0.1% of total US energy consumption came from photoelectric systems.
 However, in applications where an electric grid is not available, like in space for instance, sunlight can be a very cost-effective source of renewable energy.